Once did She hold the gorgeous East in fee;

 Of that which once was great is pass'd away.

-We are busy working to bring William Wordsworth's "Once did She hold the gorgeous East in fee" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "Once did She hold the gorgeous East in fee" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Once did She hold the gorgeous East in fee" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.